gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

 <img src="/wp-content/uploads/sso-sign-in.png" class="img-bordered img-responsive center">

-After clicking “Sign in with SSO”, the SSO form will open and ask for an email address to use for SSO login.
-Enter your email address and GitKraken will determine which SSO Option(s) are availible and present them to you.
-Click an option and you will be sent to the IdP to complete the login process.
+After clicking **Sign in with SSO**, the SSO form will open and ask for an email address to use for SSO login.
+Enter your email address and GitKraken will determine which SSO option(s) are availible and present them to you.
+Click an option and you will be sent to the IdP login page to complete the process.

 ## Example Identity Provider (IdP) setup instructions